 Eben is a graduate of the Turner School of Construction Management for small, women-owned and minority-owned businesses.
 Initiated in 1969, the program is designed to enhance participant’s managerial, technical and administrative expertise in construction management.

 Eben is also a graduate of Morehouse College and a life-long Prince Georgian.
+He was recently awarded 2022 Champion for Business Leader of the Year by the Prince George’s Chamber of Commerce.
 He currently sits on several executive boards including:

 - Prince George’s County Chamber of Commerce, Board Member